awkless/ocd/docs/index.md

 the user can pick and choose which repositories get deployed on their machine, offering finer control over their configuration across multiple machines.

-## Acknowledgements

-- Arch Linux Wiki page about [dotfiles][archwiki-dotfiles], which provided a great introduction about using Git to manage dotfiles using the bare-alias technique.
-- Richard Hartmann's [vcsh][vcsh-git] and [myrepos][mr-git] tools, which
-  generally provided the overall look and feel of OCD's command set.

 ## Dev Log

 {% for post in site.posts %}